C4FM Digital Voice Repeater

 Channels are 5 MHz, and are on 5870, 5890, and 5910 MHz.
 Contact us for help with alignment!

 Clubs wishing to link in to the BRATS backbone can contact us as well – we’ll evaluate the best way to link up.

 W3WCQ/R ATV Repeater

 Located in Baltimore, Maryland, W3WCQ/R is one of the first ATV repeaters in the United States.
 Maintained by the BRATS, W3WCQ/R has been in operation since the mid 1970’s.
 Located entirely at a single site in Northeast Baltimore, the repeater operates on 439.25 MHz output and 911.250 output with 426.25 MHz input and 1253.250 input.
-ATV Quick Start provides an introduction to Amateur Television (ATV).
+ATV Quick Start (written quite some time ago) provides a historical introduction to Amateur Television (ATV).
+Look for ATV Quick Start II (coming soon) for a current synopsis of Amateur Television in the area.
 If you don’t see activity on the ATV repeater, give a call on the FM repeater system (147.03+, etc.) to announce your interests.
 Weeknights around 9:00 pm. and during FM nets are particularly popular for video activity.

 Current activity is implementing a second, on-frequency input using the popular DVB-T format of digital video.
 NTSC input continues.
 The repeater output in the 70cm. band is now DVB-T digital only.
 Inexpensive DVB set-top boxes for receiving are prevalent on eBay.
 The set-top boxes can be self-programmed or request a programming image file by sending a request to email@example.com .